Shop Cameron Diaz's Go-to Cookware -- Our Place’s Always Pan

-The Oprah-Approved Pan Cameron Diaz Says She Cooks With Every Day Is on Sale This Weekend
+The Oprah-Approved Pan Cameron Diaz Says She Cooks With Every Day Is on Sale Ahead of the Holidays

-The Always Pan from Our Place is getting a lot of love from Cameron Diaz!
+Oprah calls the Always Pan from Our Place "the kitchen magician" and now it's getting a lot of love from Cameron Diaz, too!
 She is the latest celebrity to praise the Instagram-famous pan which you can get for $30 off right now.
 The actress is featured in a cooking video on Instagram with Our Place co-founder Shiza Shahid.
 Diaz is seen making cardamom rose pancakes with the do-it-all pan in her kitchen.

 Diaz has the pan in the chic gray Steam colorway.
 The Always Pan is available in an array of hues -- 9 total -- including the new bright Zest.
 It offers a bit more brightness so you can get even more excited about your next meal!